ceccon-t/transactionconverter/README.md

 The live documentation offers samples of the necessary requests and endpoints to interact with the system purely through HTTP calls.
 With them, the system can be used with tools such as Postman or curl.

+The most relevant endpoints are the following:

+GET `/api/v1/transaction`: list all stored transactions.

+POST `/api/v1/transaction`: create and store a new transaction.

+GET `/api/v1/conversion/countryAndCurrency/{transactionId}/{country}/{currency}`: get a conversion of the transaction with id {transactionId} to the specific currency of the desired country.

 ## How to run the application